dmurvihill/motion-sdk/README.md

 [isFetchError](docs%2Fmarkdown%2Fmotion-sdk.isfetcherror.md), etc.).
 All
 of them use the `errorType` key to distinguish the error type.

-Errors that originate from `motion-sdk`'s dependencies are caught, wrapped in an appropriate `MotionError`, and returned.
+Errors that originate from `motion-sdk`'s dependencies are caught and wrapped in an appropriate `MotionError`, which is returned.

 ## Rate Limiting